kcarnold/cs344/content/forums.md

 title: "Forum Posts 23SP"
 ---

+## Week 4: Models

+This week we're pulling off the covers to see how these machine learning models actually work.
+Hang on for the ride, and keep your favorite thing-explainer (ChatGPT, YouTube, etc.) close at hand.

+- Prep 4 should be done by Monday class as usual.
+(I just discovered the date on Moodle was a week off, so the Calendar didn't show it.)
+- Now that we've had a few weeks together, let's pick regular due dates that work well for everyone.
+Specifically, we need weekly dates for Homework, Lab, Discussions, and any weekly Quizzes.
+We also need to pick a few class meeting days for midterm exams.
+Please reply to this post on Ed: what would work well for you?
+What wouldn't?
+- I had actually prepared a Fundamentals for this week, but didn't assign it because people asked for more time on Homework 1.
+But it's probably still good practice, and will help with Homework 2.
+Find it on the [All Fundamentals](https://cs.calvin.edu/courses/cs/344/23sp/all_fundamentals/) page.
+- Homework 2 will be posted this week, due next week (on the day we decide that homework should be due).
+Here's the [draft](https://cs.calvin.edu/courses/cs/344/23sp/units/03ethics/homework/).
+- There's another Study Quiz and Python Practice Quiz up on Moodle.
+These are for you. e.g., I added a question about random seeds after our discussion about that yesterday.

+I forgot something about loss curves on Friday, when mentioning that training loss was higher than validation loss.
+Training loss gets computed *during training*, and *Dropout* is active during training.
+We'll talk more about that in a couple of weeks, but for now, the intuition is that the training process *intentionally handicaps the model* to avoid overfitting.

+See you Monday!
+Remember to come with questions about the reading or video-watching.

 ## Week 2: Data

 I'm excited to have you all in class.
 The semester start was a bit bumpy for various reasons, but I'm hoping we can settle into a rhythm soon.